allplantexistence/coinflip/README.md

 ## ❓ Why

-Just a small project to learn C, Git, and building things from scratch.
+Just a small project to learn C, git hub specifics, and building things from scratch.

 ## 🙏 Acknowledgments